Bylaws of the Artos Vendor Guild

 - Data privacy requests

-- Any dispute involving a non-member (buyer, affiliate, curator)
+- Any dispute involving a non-member (buyer, Parish Partner, Ambassador)

 Section 2.
 Resolution of Internal Matters